aruns1975/kubernates/README.md

         ]
     }
 ```
-### Assignment of policies o the user
+### Assignment of policies to the user
    1. Services -> IAM -> Users
-   2. Select the user created in "Creation of IAM User".
+   2. Select the user created in "Creation of IAM User" and goto "Permissions" tab.
    3. Click on Add Permission
    4. Click on "Attach existing policies directly"
    5. Select the following policies